-PROTOCOL I.4.D: Tourniquets
+PROTOCOL II.4.D: Tourniquets

-- SO-TAC providers while in the tactical environment may need to place a tourniquet to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures. - 2.
+- TEMS providers may need to place a tourniquet to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures. - 2.
 Application in the tactical environment warrants placement of a tourniquet as the first line hemorrhage control device for a life-threatening limb hemorrhage. - 3.
 See Supplement Tactical Protocol section for protocol on usage.